tbernacchi/fluxcd/README.md

 ## Github container registry

-For this lab I've used [Github](https://docs.github.com/en/packages/working-with-a-github-packages-registry/) container registry to store the containers images.
+For this lab I've used [Github](https://docs.github.com/en/packages/working-with-a-github-packages-registry/) container registry to store the containers images. </br>
-You're going to need to create a token as it's mentioned [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).
+You also are going to need to create a token as it's mentioned [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).

 ```
 export GITHUB_TOKEN=<your-beautiful-token>